ORLAND MEMORIAL POST 111

 Reminder: All paid Legion members are eligible for the Legionnaire Insurance Trust benefit program, but members must confirm on the following web site: thelit.comand navigate to the PRODUCTS menu bar item and select No Cost LegionCare.
 On the No Cost LegionCare page, select the Sign Up Now button.
 You will need to supply the following: Zip Code, DOB info, Department (IL), Belong To info, American Legion Member number, Email Address, Name Info, Street Address info, Phone and Gender.
 You must perform the sign-up process.
 You will be covered with $1000 accidental death insurance and $5000 while on official American Legion business.

-Birthdays For the Month of Oct 2021 (9)
+Birthdays for the Month of August 2022 (14)

 Dan Braglia (02), Joseph Perez (02), David Evers (04), Matt Piwoworski (04), John Mitchell (05), Henry Boedecker III (08), Howard Boone Jr. (11), Carmen Izzo (14), Michael Champion (18), Martin Brennan (24), Donnie Simmons (25), Thomas Foster (26), Anthony Cimo (31) and Charles Krezwick (31)